rr-/dotfiles/README.md

 `bspwm` setup.

 #### Caveats

-On fresh systems things such as `apt-cyg` and `yaourt` are missing and it's tedious to install them by hand.
-For this reason, I've put them in separate directory, `aux/`.
-These might get changed into `mod-tool-X` in the future.

 Some modules will work only on GNU/Linux, but essential ones such as `vim` or `zsh` will also work on Cygwin.